STMicroelectronics/X-CUBE-MEMS1/Projects/NUCLEO-U575ZI-Q/Applications/CUSTOM/PresenceDetection_STHS34PF80/README.md

----
-pagetitle: Readme
-lang: en
----
-::: {.row}
-::: {.col-sm-12 .col-lg-8}

 ## <b>PresenceDetection_STHS34PF80 Application Description</b>

-This application shows how to use Infrared Presence Detection library to obtain object presence and motion data using STHS34PF80 infrared temperature TMOS sensor only.
+This application shows how to use [InfraredPD - Presence Detection](https://www.st.com/resource/en/user_manual/um3169-getting-started-with-infraredpd-presence-and-motion-detection-library-in-xcubemems1-expansion-for-stm32cube-stmicroelectronics.pdf) library to obtain object presence and motion data using STHS34PF80 infrared temperature TMOS sensor only.
 Data are sent from a Nucleo board using UART to a connected PC or Desktop.
-To run the application, it is needed to install and launch the [Unicleo-GUI](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/sensor-software-development-tools/unicleo-gui.html) on the PC.
+To run the application, it is needed to install and launch the [MEMS Studio](https://www.st.com/en/development-tools/mems-studio.html) on the PC.
 After connection has been established:

   - the user can view raw Ambient and Object Temperature [LSB] data from STHS34PF80 infrared temperature TMOS sensor